hughy/asciimage/README.md

 Each input image undergoes the following steps before conversion to text:

 1. Cropping the image to a square
+2. Increasing sharpness
-2. Increasing contrast
+3. Increasing contrast
-3. Conversion to grayscale
+4. Conversion to grayscale
-4. Color inversion
+5. Color inversion
-5. Resizing for desired output size
+6. Resizing for desired output size

 The character recognition models that I used necessitate both the conversion to grayscale and color inversion of images in order to match the input format of the training images.
 Similarly, resizing input images ensures that the input image will consist of 32x32 px 'blocks'.